ipanagiotopoulos/InternshipsTracker/README.md

 **internships_db** container is based on a postresql image which is responsible for persisting the DBMS system in our application

 ## internships_web
-**internships_web ** is an ubuntu container where we run our Django web application
+**internships_web** is an ubuntu container where we run our Django web application

 In this container we mainly use the below volumes:

-   **- ./internships_tracker:/appinternships** a live volume which is used to make changes in our code base and laod them  to the WSGI server in this    container.
+   **./internships_tracker:/appinternships** a live volume which is used to make changes in our code base and laod them  to the WSGI server in this    container.

-  **- ../logs:/var/log** keeps operating system logs(Ubuntu container) in case you log in into the container and execute some maintenance jobs
+  **../logs:/var/log** keeps operating system logs(Ubuntu container) in case you log in into the container and execute some maintenance jobs

  This container is being build upon this DockerFile